jjvsiah/jjvsiah/README.md

 I'm a second-year penultimate year Computer Science student @ UNSW, passionate about exploring the realms of coding, UI/UX design and maching learning.

 # What I'm Up To 🌸
-Currently working on creating a new algorithm for our social platform 'u N i' [officialuniapp.netlify.app] for university students.
+Currently working on creating a new algorithm for our social platform [u N i ](https://officialuniapp.netlify.app/)for university students.
 Using a machine learning algorithm to pair up students.
+Moving past the swiping interface common in these apps

 ## ♡ Connect with me: